 Alternately, some providers might offer a “semi-turnkey” service.
 This is what I call a seller who does the flip, and gets a tenant in there, but then refers you to an independent management company that they don't own or manage.

-It’s slightly different in that the seller is not “sticking with you” though property ownership.
-The advantage with the fully turkey management is that potentially, they would produce a better product, being they would also be the one getting calls for repairs.
+It's slightly different in that the seller is not “sticking with you” through property ownership.
+The advantage with the full turnkey management is that potentially, they would produce a better product, being they would also be the ones getting calls for repairs.

 Is Turnkey Real Estate a Good Way to Buy Real Estate?

 Generally speaking, turnkey companies can provide a valuable service, and it’s one of the few answers to the question of “How can I invest in real estate passively?”
 Or at least, “How can I invest in personally owned real estate passively?”